juliatong/fastapi/README.md

 ## Project relevant.
 How to play

 1. Enter the container `docker-compose exec -it api /bin/bash`
-2. Create the tables by executing `python create_tables.py`
+2. Create and Populate the tables by executing `python create_tables.py`
 3. Verify the creation by executing `docker exec -it fastapi-db-1 mysql -u root -p`,key in root when asked password,  `USE example`, `show tables;`, `SELECT * FROM ohlc_history;` || log in phpmyadmin http://localhost:8001/, username:root, password :root

-4. Populate the table `python intg_test.py` to  -- By right, it should insert to test DB, but here we insert into PROD DB for convenience
-5. Execute `pytest` to run ALL the tests
+4. Execute `pytest` to run ALL the tests
 Troubleshoot tips: if there are erros, run each test alone `python connect_test.py` test DB connection
-`python utils_test.py` test POST /data endpoint `python connect_test.py` test DB manager
+`python utils_test.py` test on functions in utils_py `python connect_test.py` test DB manager
+`python intg_test.py` integration test on POST /data endpoint-- By right, it should insert to test DB, but here we insert into PROD DB for convenience

-6. Test service by trying GET /, expected result is {"message": "OK"}
+5. Test service by trying GET /, expected result is {"message": "OK"}

-7. Before testing any endpoints...please authenticate yourself...POST /token, for now key in usrname and password as you like.
+6. Before EVERYTHING...please authenticate yourself bu executing POST /token.
+For now key in usrname and password as you like.

-8. If you have run pytest in step 4, when you test POST/data endpoint, please make sure the data you are uploading here has no overlap of the data in the ohlv.csv.
+7. If you have run pytest in step 4, when you test POST/data endpoint, please make sure the data you are uploading here has no overlap of the data in the ohlv.csv or any in create_tables.populate_table().
 Otherwise it would be inserting the date twice, violating primary key.

-9. verify the result by querying GET /data
+8. verify the result by querying GET /data

-10. Test GET with filer, pagination endpoints or sort: run tests on postman OR browser
+9. Test GET with filer, pagination endpoints or sort: run tests on postman OR browser